Should you still care about cryptocurrencies?

 The business case for Bitcoin never quite materialised, and chances are it never will

-With Bitcoin now in its 10th year, interest in the volatile currency is perhaps lower than it has ever been and, as industries continue to figure out precisely what digital currencies are good for, we're still waiting on that widespread adoption that was always promised.
+With Bitcoin now in its 11th year of existence, however, interest in the volatile currency is perhaps lower than it's ever been.
+As industries continue to figure out precisely what digital currencies are good for, we're still waiting on that widespread adoption that was always promised

 Where crypto makes a difference

 The cryptocurrency hype has now vanished, along with the fear of missing out - businesses no longer feel that sense of urgency to get involved.
 Analysts expect to continue to see a number of businesses adopt cryptocurrencies this year for specific use cases, but many companies are either still waiting for real value to appear, or are apathetic to its existence.